 The protozoa are larger than bacteria and possess a nucleus but lack a cell wall.
-Protozoa are present in both shallow and deep groundwater systems but are dependent on oxygen and so redox status is important in their survival (Harvey et al. 1995).
+Protozoa are present in both shallow and deep groundwater systems but are dependent on oxygen therefore redox status is important in their survival (Harvey et al. 1995).
 There is evidence that increases in cyst forming flagellate protozoa occurs down stream of contaminant plumes indicating a protozoan role in contaminant degradation (Zarda et al. 1998, Harvey et al. 2011).
 Flagellates and amoeba dominate the protozoan communities present in groundwater communities.

-Whilst the importance of these organisms is now being recognised internationally there is little research undertaken in New Zealand on groundwater protozoa.
-In this report and suggested protocol sampling is predominantly designed for microbial and macroinvertebrate taxa.
-Currently, ESR are investigating whether the suggested protocols offer a suitable strategy for collection and identification of protozoa in groundwater.
+Whilst the importance of these organisms is now being recognised internationally there is little research in New Zealand on groundwater protozoa.
+In this report we have designed a protocol to sample live protozoa, with the understanding that there is little data to identify these organisms, and little research on their role in groundwater at present.